An Andalusian off-season trip for peace and harmony | Sur in English

 An Andalusian off-season trip for peace and harmony

 Deserted coastal resorts in the off-season can be a suitable place to find peace and harmony surrounded by natural beauty.
-Matalascañas in Huelva is one of them
+Matalascañas is one of them

 Alekk M. Saanders

-Matalascañas is located in the far east of the province of Huelva.
+Matalascañas is located in the far east of the province of Huelva in southern Spain's Andalucía region.
 Thanks to its picturesque landscapes and impressive natural scenery, this place is often used as a location for Hollywood films.
 At the same time, without the crowds and noise of the high season, this small town can be the perfect place to spend a weekend or even a few weeks.

 Although the name Matalascañas sounds similar to the well-known Spanish word for ‘matador’, it has nothing to do with killing.
 Scientists believe that the name actually consists of three words: ‘mata las cañas’, where ‘mata’ means a plot of land planted with trees of the same species.
 ‘Cañas’ refers to the straight, elongated stems of certain plants, such as reeds, which are used as natural fibre for making ropes.
 Such plants grow in lagoons and swamps that temporarily form among the dunes after rains.
 Their thickets are called ‘junqueras’ by local people.
 Matalascañas was probably once a ‘place inhabited by reeds’.